Applying for activities

-- Meeting people and enjoying their company is an important part of Conservation Volunteer Projects.
+- Meeting people and enjoying their company is an important part of Conservation Volunteer Activities.
 Time may be given to recreation and visiting local places of interest.

 - Most activities are outdoors and require reasonable fitness and self motivation.
-Leaders have ultimate discretion of suitability of applicants for projects.
+Leaders have ultimate discretion of suitability of applicants for activities.

-High - Capable of tramping with pack up to 8 hours plus.
+High: Capable of walking with 10 kg pack up to 6 hours over uneven ground.

 What to bring

-A full equipment list will be issued prior to the commencement of the project.
+A full equipment list will be issued prior to the commencement of the activity.